 Other Windows 10/11 users, on the other hand, have reported that they can’t access the drop-down because the window freezes or crashes all of a sudden.
 There are also some odd instances where the user was able to complete the process of changing the resolution, only to have the screen revert back to the old resolution.

 Luckily, this screen resolution setting problem is not a critical system issue because it does not affect the running of the Windows 10/11 operating system.
 But it is a huge hassle for those who work in graphic design or video editing or are engaged in other visual-intensive work.

 Why Are the Screen Resolution Settings Grayed Out on Windows 10/11?

 Based on the reports, most users facing this issue have recently upgraded to Windows 10/11 or installed system updates.
 This might be causing incompatibility between the operating system and outdated drivers, causing the affected computer to disable some functions related to the misconfigured drivers.

 What to Do If You Can’t Change the Screen Resolution

 To rule out these factors from the equation, try these basic troubleshooting steps first:

 - Restart your computer.
 If you have just completed installing an update, you need to restart your computer for the changes to apply.

 - Clean up your system.
 Unnecessary files can clog your system, resulting in a whole slew of errors and performance issues.
-Use Outbyte PC Repair to remove junk files from your PC completely.
+You can use a reliable PC cleanup tool to remove junk files from your PC completely, for example Outbyte PC Repair

 - Install all available updates.
 Press Win + S and search for Windows Update.
 And then, click the Check for updates

 After performing all these steps, restart your computer once again and check if you can now change your screen resolution.
 If not, try your luck with the methods below:

 Since this problem is mostly due to an outdated or corrupted display adapter or graphics driver, the first thing you need to do is update it.
 You need to uninstall the graphics driver first, then reinstall the latest version.